Search:

 May I share a dirty little secret that my spouse and I discovered over the past year?
 We realize it may be shocking and indecent to some, but it's true— The world as we knew it is indeed over, but for the brave, resilient and willing, a new future is just dawning.

 The COVID pandemic, while alarming and tragic, has served as a major catalyst for self-reflection, career change, and personal growth.
 More people than ever are questioning what truly matters, and a big part of finding those important answers involves the choices they make when it comes to their work.
-That's the inspiration for our new book, Tomorrow's Jobs Today: Wisdom and Career Advice From Thought Leaders in AI, Big Data, Blockchain, The Internet of Things, Privacy and More, available soon from John Hunt Publishing.
+That's the inspiration for our new book, Tomorrow's Jobs Today: Wisdom and Career Advice From Thought Leaders in AI, Big Data, Blockchain, The Internet of Things, Privacy and More, available soon from Collective Ink.

 In our latest investigation into how people are navigating this paradigm shift, we explore why today, in the Information Age, the perennial question of What do I want to do? isn't just being raised by the new college graduate.
 People of all backgrounds, education, ages, and skill levels are taking a whole step back and reassessing their destiny and place in the digital workforce, a choppy and competitive landscape that can feel as unstable as a California fault line or a footbridge girding a Chinese cliff— one you might teeter on while capturing a selfie.